 October 2015 By Erik Summerville Borderbend Arts Collective, Pullman National Monument and State Historic Site, Outdoor Afro, and Midwest Society for Acoustic Ecology (MSAE) co-presented a multi-faceted community engagement sound event at Chicago’s Pullman National Monument and State Historic Site on Saturday, October 3rd.
 Eric […]

 Report, photos, and audio by Christopher Preissing On Saturday, July 18 (World Listening Day 2015), Dan Godston led a soundwalk at Indiana Dunes National Lakeshore’s Miller Trail.
 In spite of predictions for extremely hot and humid temperatures, nine hearty listeners braved the heat on what […]

 This week, Chicago Tribune Architecture Critic, Blair Kamin and I had a good chat about the positive role of sound in the design and experience of urban spaces.
 While noise problems at O’Hare Airport and Wrigley Field gain attention, we focused ways that sound reduces stress and enhance.
 Instead of the negative role, I mentioned specific examples of places in Chicago where I, and other MSAE members, have led soundwalks within Millennium Park.

-1:00 pm Saturday, July 19 Join us for a public soundwalk in Miller Woods for World Listening Day 2014.
+Join us for a public soundwalk in Miller Woods for World Listening Day 2014.
 This year’s theme is “Listen To You!”
-Midwest Society for Acoustic Ecology (MSAE) member Monica Ryan will open your senses to the soundscapes of the […]

 The Journal of the Acoustical Society of America (JASA) is seeking papers for a “Special Issue on Soundscape and its Applications.”
 Deadline: January 15, 2012 [Quoted from the call] The general topic of soundscape is recognized as one that has consistently generated new and innovative […]